-- Roommate Agreements (if they want to!) - Not everyone wants/needs a formal agreement - Verbal agreements are good too - Agreements should cover roommate expectations for all roommates - Case managers can facilitate a conversation around expectations and an agreement - Nice to start without one and then if there is trouble, use a written one as a place to do problem-solving.
+- Roommate Agreements (if they want to!) - Not everyone wants/needs a formal agreement - Verbal agreements are good too - Agreements should cover roommate expectations for all roommates - Case managers can facilitate a conversation around expectations and an agreement

 Meet your client!